 Everything that moves or vibrates contains kinetic energy.
 Motion energy harvesters can extract this energy and use it to recharge batteries.
 In many low-power applications this can result in self-sustaining systems that never run out of power.
 At MEMSYS we have the technology and know-how to develop systems that can efficiently and reliably extract energy from the vibrations of moving assets.

-We’re currently developing a product for the railway sector.
-Our technology enables our self-powered sensors to automatically and reliably monitor defects such as flat spots or thermal overloads.
+We’re currently developing a telematics product that can perform these inspections automatically and reliably.
+Our technology enables us to continuously monitor for defects such as flat spots and send reports in real-time.

 Call to action